W427697/Discord-/docs/get-started/nextjs.md

 Setting this flag automatically wraps your story in a [Suspense](https://react.dev/reference/react/Suspense) wrapper, which is able to render asynchronous components in NextJS's version of React.

-If this wrapper causes problems in any of your existing stories, you can selectively disable it using the `nextjs.rsc` [parameter](https://storybook.js.org/docs/writing-stories/parameters) at the global/component/story level:
+If this wrapper causes problems in any of your existing stories, you can selectively disable it using the `react.rsc` [parameter](https://storybook.js.org/docs/writing-stories/parameters) at the global/component/story level:

 <!-- prettier-ignore-start -->

 <CodeSnippets
   paths={[
-    'react/nextjs-next-rsc-in-meta.js.mdx',
+    'react/rsc-parameter-in-meta.js.mdx',
-    'react/nextjs-next-rsc-in-meta.ts.mdx'
+    'react/rsc-parameter-in-meta.ts.mdx'
   ]}
 />